Twsouza/financial-chat/README.md

 ### Queue

 The queue service will have two queues: message and commands.
 The message queue will sent message to the chat room, and the commands queue will send commands to the bot.

+### Bot

+The bot will process the commands queue and send the results back to the chat room.
+The bot services uses a worker pool, the environment variable starts the `CONCURRENCY_WORKERS` number of workers.
+The bot will process the commands in parallel.
+The bot will send the results to the message queue.

+#### Available commands

+- `/stock=stock_code` - Get the current price of the stock, data from https://stooq.com, and send a message to the queue with the stock quote, aka `stock-bot`.